nextcloud/documentation/admin_manual/configuration_files/external_storage/smb.rst

 with the SMB/CIFS backend.

 .. note:: The SMB/CIFS backend requires ``smbclient`` to be installed on the
           ownCloud server.
-This should be included any any Linux distribution.
+This should be included in any Linux distribution.

 You need the following information: